Preschool

 water, seeds) necessary for plant growth.

-empty seed packet, (pictures of the type of seeds you are planting are
+colored markers, empty seed packet, (pictures of the type of seeds you

-great for later recognition of the plant), styrofoam cups, potting
+are planting are great for later recognition of the plant), styrofoam

-to grow a plant.
+four elements needed to grow a plant.
 Soil, seeds, sun and water.
-Enlist the students

-to help draw a sun in the upper corner of the poster board.
-Make
+Enlist the students to help draw a sun in the upper corner of the poster

-sure there are plenty of "rays' extending down the poster.
+board.
+Make sure there are plenty of "rays' extending down the

 Draw more seeds every few inches, but including some (green) "growth"